Officials say teen was rescued on Tybee Island Wednesday afternoon

 The teen is alive, according to Tybee City Manager Shawn Gillen.

-The incident occurred near the end of 14th Street and the Lifeguard Stand 3.
-He was transported from the beach on an ATV to an ambulance waiting on the street.
-The teen was transported to Memorial Health in Savannah.
+The incident occurred near the end of 14th Street and Lifeguard Stand 3.
+Officials say the teen was transported from the beach on an ATV to an ambulance waiting to take himto Memorial Health in Savannah.